FAQ's - Divorce Attorney San Antonio TX Answers

 I never had a formal marriage ceremony.
 Am I actually married?

-It depends on your particular circumstances.
-Texas recognizes an informal, or common law marriage, by either: 1) an executed declaration of informal marriage form obtained from and recorded with the county clerk’s office; or when 2) a man and women agree to be married and after the agreement, they live together in Texas and there represent to others that they are married.
+It depends.
+Texas recognizes an informal, or common law marriage, by either: 1) an executed declaration of informal marriage form obtained from and recorded with the county clerk’s office; or 2) when the parties agree to be married and after the agreement; they live together in Texas; and there represent to others that they are married.

 Back to Top